solid/authentication-panel/HttpSignature.md

 resource server for the `keyId document`.

-Note: If the key document is local to the Resource server, the protocol is indistinguishable in terms of requests to the current HTTP-Signature specification.
+Note: If the key document is local to the Resource server, the protocol is indistinguishable in terms of requests to the current `HTTP-Sig` specification.

 ### The KeyId Document